 Initially, I tried this with real fern fronds.
 Can we say craft fail!
 Nope, didn’t even come close to looking like I’d envisioned.
 So I did a lot of searching for a graphic that would work.
 After lots of testing, I found one that works beautifully!

-Follow the directions in my original how to add images to candles with a heat gun post.
+Follow the directions in my original how to add images to candles with a heat gun post and also in my How to add words to candles post.
 My favorite for it’s versatility is the HomeRight Digital temperature Heat Gun.
 You’ll need the same supplies and this free printable ferns graphic printed on tissue paper in a 5 x 7 photo size for a 7 inch pillar candle.
 My instructions from the post linked above will show how to print on tissue paper.
 Next, cut the fern prints out like I did in the photo below.

 Once I had the right graphic it really was a 10 minute project.